All Products

 Important

-Make sure that the OSS bucket is in the same region as your ApsaraDB for ClickHouse cluster.
+The OSS bucket must be in the same region as your ApsaraDB for ClickHouse cluster.
+This page uses a bucket named ck-test-oss as an example.

-1. Log on to the database.
+Log on to the database

 1. Log on to the ApsaraDB for ClickHouse console.

-2. On the Clusters page, select the Clusters of Community-compatible Edition tab or the Enterprise Edition Clusters tab, and then click the ID of your cluster.
+2. On the Clusters page, select the Clusters of Community-compatible Edition tab or the Enterprise Edition Clusters tab, and click the ID of your cluster.

 3. On the Cluster Information page, click Log On to Database in the upper-right corner.